libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

     void handle_store(
-        const std::error_code& ec,   // Status of operation block_info info              // Status and depth of block );
+        const std::error_code& ec,   // Status of operation block_info info              // Status and height of block );

 The full sourcecode can be found in :ref:`examples_initchain`.